'You're not on holiday': Chile's Pinera under pressure to declare national quarantine over coronavirus

 “You’re not on holiday,” he said in a statement broadcast on television.
 “This is a health emergency.
 We are out in the streets because we have to be, but you should remain at home.”

-Reporting by Aislinn Laing; Editing by Bill Berkrot
+Reporting by Aislinn Laing; Editing by Bill Berkrot and Daniel Wallis